 Budget cycle

 On 1 January, the budget year begins, during which the government departments will implement their budgets.
-The House of Representatives monitors whether the Government is keeping its promises.
+The House of Representatives monitors whether the government is keeping its promises.
 The process of preparing, drafting and discussing the budget and accounting for its implementation is called the budget cycle.

 During the summer months, the separate budgets of the ministries are drawn up.
-In August, all the ministers jointly decide on the final draft of the National Budget for the coming year.
-Subsequently, the proposals are submitted for advice to the Council of State, which provides the Government and Parliament with advice on new legislation.
+In August, all the ministers jointly decide on the final draft of the national budget for the coming year.
+Subsequently, the proposals are submitted for advice to the Council of State, which provides the government and parliament with advice on new legislation.
 On Prince's Day, the budgets are presented to the House of Representatives in the form of bills.

 • Third Tuesday in September: Prince's Day.
-Start Parliamentary year.
-The Minister of Finance presents the national budget and the Budget Memorandum to the House of Representatives.
+Start parliamentary year.
+The minister of Finance presents the national budget and the Budget Memorandum to the House of Representatives.

 • Autumn: general debates.
 The House of Representatives and the Senate consider the budget.
 The House can amend the budget, but the senate does not have the right to do so.